 Landstar System is a trucking company without trucks.
-They find loads, dispatch drivers, Landstar System-affiliated owner-operators, and deliver those goods.
-Since these owner operators are sub-contractors and not employees, pursuing a claim against Landstar System when one of their owner-operators injures you is different from suing a traditional trucking company.
+They find loads, dispatch drivers (Landstar System-affiliated owner-operators) and deliver those goods.
+Since these owner operators are sub-contractors and not employees, pursuing a claim against Landstar System when one of their drivers injures you is not quite the same as suing a traditional trucking company.

 The attorneys at Grossman Law Offices can help you understand the intricacies of holding a company like Landstar accountable for your injuries or the loss of a family member in a collision.

-- What makes Landstar System different from other companies?
+- What makes Landstar System different from other trucking companies?

-- How does the unusual business model affect my injury claim?
+- How does Landstar's unusual business model affect my injury claim?

-- How can an experienced truck accident attorney help me hold Landstar System accountable for my injuries?
+- How can an experienced truck accident injury attorney help me hold Landstar System accountable for my losses?

 What Is Landstar System?

-Landstar offers all of the services of most other trucking and logistics firms - truckload, LTL, air freight, flat-beds, intermodal transport, temperature controlled trailers, ocean services, logistics solutions, border crossings into Mexico and Canada, and international services.
+Landstar Systems offers all of the services of most other trucking and logistics firms - truckload, LTL, air freight, flat-beds, intermodal transport, temperature controlled trailers, ocean services, logistics solutions, cross-border transport into Mexico and Canada, and international services.
 However, Landstar conducts its business differently than most major trucking operations.